 Come watch Hopkins area kids ages 6 – 16 compete for 1st, 2nd, and 3rd place trophies to be the fastest racers in Hopkins.

 Noon – 6:00 p.m.
 Hopkins Cruisers Car Show 13th Avenue and Mainstreet Classic cars from all decades are in attendance to bring back memories of Hopkins’ days past when Mainstreet was once filled with dealerships, repair shops and filling stations.
 It truly was ‘the’ car town.
-The local Hopkins band Swamp Water will perform at the shoe from Noon until 4:00 pm.
+Early Local Hopkins musicians will perform throughout the day.

 4:00 p.m. – 8:00 p.m.
 Hennepin County 4-H Showcase Central Park 4-H kids develop new skills and ways to express themselves through fun, hands-on activities.
 Working on projects that interest them helps connect kids with their friends, families, communities and the world.
 Come see projects from youth around the county showcased in Hopkins Central Park.

 4:00 p.m. – 10:00 p.m.
 Families in Central Park Kids Activities Central Park Conceived with families in mind, art activities, demonstrations, inflatable rides, food trucks and musical entertainment are brought together to offer all members of the family an afternoon of entertainment.

 4:00 p.m. – 10:00 p.m.
 Central Park MainStage

 4 p.m. – 5 p.m.: Pound Fit Demonstration

 5 p.m. – 6 p.m.: 4H Demonstration